Bar & Court Admissions

 Kelly Hagemann is a senior associate in M&R's Orange County office, where she focuses her practice on litigation and regulatory matters in the health care industry.
-Kelly has successfully navigated numerous commercial disputes, counselling a diverse group of health care providers, ranging from physicians to substance abuse treatment facilities and laboratories.
+Kelly has successfully handled numerous commercial disputes on behalf of a diverse group of health care providers, ranging from physicians to substance abuse treatment facilities and laboratories.
 Likewise, she advises health care clients faced with regulatory investigations and accusations.

 Having litigated and arbitrated several actions against payors who have failed to adequately reimburse out-of-network providers, Kelly has also co-chaired several trials to verdict or judgment, including cases involving breach of contract, regulatory violations, and professional negligence.
-In addition, she often counsels substance abuse treatment providers with regards to usual, customary and reasonable (UCR) rates, reimbursement, payor audits, medical necessity, marketing arrangements, and industry referrals.
+In addition, she often counsels substance abuse treatment providers concerning usual, customary and reasonable (UCR) rates, reimbursement, payor audits, medical necessity, marketing arrangements, and industry referrals.
 In addition, Kelly helps facility owner/operators and their laboratories with facility licensing, administrative hearings, and the development of fraud and abuse compliance programs and procedures, litigating in state and federal courts where necessary.

 In terms of regulatory matters, Kelly regularly advises providers on compliance with applicable federal and state regulations, including the Affordable Care Act, Medicare, Medicaid and Medi-Cal, Knox-Keene, the Stark Act, the Anti-Kickback Act, the corporate practice of medicine, HIPAA, HITECH, and the Confidentiality of Medical Information Act.
-She assists with facility acquisitions, including legal due diligence and regulatory work, as well.
+There is more.
+Kelly assists with facility acquisitions, including legal due diligence and regulatory work, as well.